rohitkumar1999/ALUconnect/README.md

              2. Search By PassOut Year
              3. Search By College Unique Id
              4. Search By Any Image of Alumni you want to search
+   5. Have a look at our website [click here](https://aluconnect.herokuapp.com/)

   ## Feature of our Android Application
    1.First of all those college alumni and students can register who will have a unique college id and proper verification details.<br />